Prop Risk & Rules Engine & Payout Safety

-Anti‑cheat is not a single "copy trading detector".
-It\'s a system: configurable rules, cross‑account detection, device/IP intelligence, evidence logs, and a consistent enforcement workflow.
-This guide walks through a practical architecture you can actually operate.
+Anti-cheat is not a single 'copy trading detector'.
+It's a system: configurable rules, cross-account detection, device/IP intelligence, evidence logs, and a consistent enforcement workflow.

 "Cheating" in prop is a spectrum.
 Some cases are clear fraud.
 Others are gray areas driven by poor policy design.
 The best anti-cheat programs are explicit: what's allowed, what's restricted, and how exceptions are handled.

-• Copy trading: one strategy replicated across multiple accounts to farm payouts.
+One strategy replicated across multiple accounts to farm payouts

-• Account sharing: multiple people trading one account, or one person trading many accounts under different identities.
+Multiple people trading one account, or one person trading many under different identities

-• Hedging across accounts: correlated opposite positions across different accounts to reduce challenge variance.
+Correlated opposite positions across accounts to reduce challenge variance

-• Reverse trading: "shadow" accounts that offset exposure in ways that violate policy.
+"Shadow" accounts that offset exposure in ways that violate policy

-• Latency / execution abuse: using extreme timing advantages around news or price spikes.
+Using extreme timing advantages around news or price spikes

-• Payout fraud: stolen identities, mule beneficiaries, chargebacks on challenge purchases.
+Stolen identities, mule beneficiaries, chargebacks on challenge purchases

 Your controls should be proportional.
 The goal is not to maximize bans; it's to maximize clean payouts and long-term trust.

 Most prop firms start with hard-coded rules.
 It works until you have multiple products, multiple regions, and multiple staff.
-Then enforcement becomes inconsistent.
 A rules engine makes policy configurable and gives you a consistent evaluation model.

 Strong systems output a risk score plus flags.
-That lets you route cases: clean → auto payout, medium risk → manual review, high risk → freeze/deny.
+That lets you route cases: clean goes to auto payout, medium risk goes to manual review, high risk goes to freeze/deny.

 You reduce false positives by combining signals.
 A correlation model alone can flag legitimate traders who follow news.
 IP/device alone can flag traders using shared offices.
 The signal fusion is the product.